-- Depending on your programs of interest, supplemental materials (such as a video audition or additional short essays responses) may be required to complete your application.
+Depending on your program(s) of interest, supplemental materials (such as a video audition or images of your unique work) may be required to complete your application.
 Please reference the Academic Program pages for more information.

 - Students who have received or are eligible to receive an ACT or SAT testing fee waiver.

-- Students whose family income falls within the Income Eligiblity Guidelines set by the USDA Food and Nutrition Service.
+- Students whose family income falls within the Income Eligibility Guidelines set by the USDA Food and Nutrition Service.

 - Students whose family receives public assistance.